 - Phenytoin because its effectiveness may be decreased by ciprofloxacin suspension

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if ciprofloxacin suspension may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use ciprofloxacin suspension:

 Use ciprofloxacin suspension as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Ciprofloxacin suspension comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get ciprofloxacin suspension refilled.

 - Take ciprofloxacin suspension by mouth with or without food.
-The preferred dosing time is 2 hours after a meal.

 - Shake well before each use.